embEDUx/documentation/src/background/design.md

 * [Bootloader](design/bootloader.md)
 * [RootFS](design/rootfs.md)

+## Buildserver
-while the build configuration must be user providable for each individual build.
+While the build configuration must be user providable for each individual build.
 Each individual build represents a configuration change that has been made by the user.
+The buildserver must react to these changes and start the build process.

 * [Buildserver](design/buildserver.md)